 He is arguing for the alteration of our cultural filters, and mindsets, to alter the seeds of our thinking, attitudes, and beliefs.

-It is clear now that such calls for change are growing in urgency and that they are coming from a wider range of different
+It is clear now that such calls for change are growing in urgency and that they are coming from a wider range of different sources.

-consequences of our continuing depletion of our natural resources — yet we continue to live in unsustainable ways.
+continuing depletion of our natural resources — yet we continue to live in unsustainable ways.